kyrers/damn-vulnerable-defi/README.md

 I realize that this isn't a very clear explanation.
 It might even contain errors.
 But it was most of my thought process until finally reaching a solution.
 I rather find a solution myself even if it involves luck and trial and error than simply copy someone else's.
 Besides, after solving this I looked online for explanations and couldn't find much better explanations.
 I did find contract improvements though, so there's that.

+# CLIMBER

+The goal of this challenge is clearly stated: steal 10 million `DTV` from the `ClimberVault` contract.

+We are also given a couple of extra hints:
+1. The `ClimberVault` is upgradeable, following the `UUPS` pattern;
+2. `ClimberVault` has the role of `Sweeper` which can sweep all funds from the vault;
+3. The owner of `ClimberVault` is the `ClimberTimelock` contract;
+4. The `ClimberTimelock` contract can withdraw a limited amount of tokens from the vault every 15 days;
+5. The `ClimberTimelock` contract allows accounts with the `Proposer` role to `schedule` actions that will be executed 1 hour later;

+Since we are given so much information, I instantly assumed this would be a tough challenge.

+First I used my very limited knowledge of the `UUPS` pattern to look for a pattern error in the `ClimberVault` contract.
+However, it does have an empty constructor and instead is initialized by a `initialize` function.
+This is not the way in.

+I then tried to find a way to get the `Sweeper` role.
+I couldn't find any.
+If you can, let me know.

+However, while looking through the `ClimberTimelock` contract, I did notice that it has the role of `Admin` of itself, meaning it can grant the roles defined.
+I also noticed that anyone can call `execute()` to execute a proposal, as long as it has been scheduled.
+This function contains an enormous error, it only checks that a given proposal was ready for executing after executing it!

+This is the point at which I knew I was onto something.
+Theoretically, we could create a contract to execute a proposal that grants itself the `Proposer` role and transfers the ownership of the `ClimberVault` to an account controlled by us.
+After that, it would be a simple matter of creating a new `ClimberVault` that allows us to call the `sweepFunds()` function, and upgrading the proxy to use our new `ClimberVault`.

+While implementing the proposal I forgot one thing: we know from the challenge description that the delay to execute a proposal is 1 hour.
+Fortunately, we can just set it to 0 without any issue.

+Also, don't forget that even though the `checks-effects-interaction` pattern is violated, the `ClimberTimelock` does check that the proposal is ready to be executed, so we'll have to schedule it otherwise it will revert and the attack won't work.
+Plus, the proposal can't call the `schedule()` function itself because the parameters won't match.
+So, we need to set a task that calls a function in our attacker contract that schedules the task, which will work because we already have the `Proposer` role.

+So, to recap:
+1. Implement a `ClimberVault` version that allows us to call the `sweepFunds()` function;
+2. Create a contract that executes a proposal with the following tasks:
+    - Set the delay to 0;
+    - Grant the contract the proposer role;
+    - Transfer the ownership of the vault to our attacker account;
+    - Schedule the proposal;
+3. Execute the proposal;
+4. Update the proxy to use our `ClimberVault`
+5. Sweep the funds;

 ###### kyrers